 Net, then, of the clamorous communication error represented by the rhyme of the Ring instead of one of the many pages translated better, it can be said with good approximation that the new translation, even with its limitations, is superior to the old.

 Similarly, thearticle (which is only one!) by Piero Melati for the Friday di The Republic, while using strong expressions to describe the effort of Fatigue (HA!), in the end he paints a very human picture of the translator.
-We talked about it Let us know if you have any suggestions
+We talked about it here

 The supposed attacks of Ottavio Fatica on Vittoria Alliata